 Washington Environmental Council an Washington Conservation Voters is a unionized employer represented by Communications Workers of America Local 7800.
 This is a represented position.

 Please submit a cover letter and a resume here.
 No phone calls or mailed applications please.
-Deadline for receiving applications is Wednesday, February 2nd, 2022, however we will begin to review applicants as they arrive.
+Applications received before Friday, April 8, 2022, will be given priority consideration.

 Washington Environmental Council is an equal opportunity employer committed to dismantling structural racism and creating a welcoming work environment.
-WEC does not discriminate on the basis of age, race, gender, religion, marital status, veteran’s status, national origin, disability, or sexual orientation.
-People of color, people with disabilities, and people of all sexual orientations and gender identities are especially encouraged to apply.
+WEC does not discriminate on the basis of age, race, creed, gender, religion, marital status, veteran’s status, national origin, disability, or sexual orientation.
+People of color, people with disabilities, and people of all gender identities are encouraged to apply.